 However, with better alternatives that are made of synthetic materials that are waterproof and still manage to breathe, I would recommend leaving them at home.
 Jeans can be stiff and be restricting, stopping you from having a full range of motion.
 Also, if you are hiking in a warmer climate, denim can cause chaffing and irritation to your skin.

 They could make the experience unenjoyable as you become more occupied with your discomfort rather than basking in the beauty of the nature around you.
 No one wants that!
+That is why jeans aren’t on my short list when going hiking.

 What are the best alternatives to jeans for hiking?

 In the end, you should wear what you enjoy.
 Honestly, on shorter hikes, jeans shouldn’t cause you any issues, and are actually what I wear many times.
+However you will quickly find that moisture is not your friend when it gets cold, so you should consider looking at alternatives for longer hikes.